This will not work

 A Composable object made of a sequence of Composable.

-The object is usually created using Composable operators and methods.
-However it is possible to create a Composed directly specifying a sequence of objects as arguments: if they are not Composable they will be wrapped in a Literal.
+It is also possible to create a Composed directly specifying a sequence of objects as arguments: if they are not Composable they will be wrapped in a Literal.

 Example: